ems-project/EMSClientHelperBundle/Resources/doc/search.md

 ## Filters

 - filterName: the named of the request query parameter.
-- type: terms of date_range
+- type: term, terms, date_range
 - field: the search field in the elasticsearch document
 - agg_size: for adding the field in aggregations
 - post_filter: filter after making aggregations (see Post Filtering)